olmurphy/YoloTrader.github.io/README.md

-# Software Project I
+# YoloTrader

-## Yolo Trader
+## About
-YoloTrader is a day trading stock analysis application that allows users the following functionality:
-- create a stock watch list (i.e. a StockWatchList)
-- add stock to a watch list
-- comment on a stock watch list
-- delete stock watch list

-from this, the basic idea is the user is able to keep a list of stocks they are interested in and track them.
+YoloTrader is a stock analysis service targeted to retail Investors.
+It offers stock price tracking, current stock related news articles, stock organization, and houses artificial intelligence framework that analyzes stocks on user request.
+YoloTrader supports all stocks listed on NYSE and NASDAQ, as well as their market indexes.

 #### Contributors:
 - Owen Murphy